tfest-dev/local-agent-core/README.md

 - Route alias selection
 - Clear branding placeholders so client-specific themes can be applied

+## n8n Integration

+An example n8n workflow is included under `examples/n8n/local-agent-webhook.json`.

+It exposes a HTTP webhook (`/local-agent`) that:
+- accepts `{"text": "..."}` as input
+- forwards the request to the local `/chat` endpoint
+- returns the LLM response as either text or JSON

 ---

 ## Goals of the Project